-[ Independence and Resilience 41% Attitude to learning/en gagement 35% Self confidence 82% Increase engagement in physical activities, both before and after school to build positive mental health in children and young people, supporting them to develop wellbeing and resilience.
+Independence and Resilience 41% Self confidence 82% Attitude to learning/en gagement 35% 1 2 3 Increase engagement in physical activities, both before and after school to build positive mental health in children and young people, supporting them to develop wellbeing and resilience.
 Our Pupil Premium lead works closely with the PE teachers to ensure staff are up to date with PP and SEND children's needs and emotional coaching strategies.
 There is also a close link between physical development and communication and language acquisition.
 There are many reasons for this link between movement and communication one of which is that physical movement uses a neural network that overlaps areas for communication and language in the brain.
 By encouraging our children to be active before school, during PE sessions, brain breaks in the classroom and afterschool sports research shows that this will be having a positive affect on their mental health.
 "Feel-good" chemicals in the brain, known as endorphins, are released by the brain during physical activity and help to improve mood, energy levels and even sleep.
 Together, these positive effects help to improve self-confidence and resilience.
-Effects on Children's Physical and Mental Well-Being of a Physical-Activity-Based School Intervention Program: A Randomized Study - PMC (nih.gov) 1, 3 Training - Ben Kingston Smith £700 - session for teachers 1, 3 £500 paid through SPP budget to train parents.
-To bring pp's love of reading in-line with that of non-pupil premium within the school - Opening the library after school for 20 min twice a week 40 min a week (MH?) £555 Reading is a key determiner for academic success.
+Effects on Children's Physical and Mental Well-Being of a Physical-Activity-Based School Intervention Program: A Randomized Study - PMC (nih.gov) 1, 3 Training - ELSA Ongoing membership of ELSA Network including leadership form Educational Psychologists.
+1, 3 To bring pp's love of reading in-line with that of non-pupil premium within the school - Library timetable for all children.
+Reading is a key determiner for academic success.
 Closing the reading gap leads to improved confidence, engagement and greater outcomes.
 Reading, Vocabulary, Spelling and writing all being the highest areas of concern in our pupil analysis.
-If we can engage parents and convince them of the importance of reading regularly at home and the benefits of loving reading then research shows progress outcomes in school will follow.
-4 QFT - Focussed Training for each teacher discussed at appraisal meetings 1 / 2 days Cover for each teacher to allow focussed training related to an area of development linked to appraisal targets.
-1, 2, 3, 4
+4 Opening the library after school for 20 min twice a week If we can engage parents and convince them of the importance of reading regularly at home and the benefits of loving reading then research shows progress outcomes in school will follow. £550 Opening the library twice a week at lunchtime £0

-£700 Magazines and 'papers' for each KS2 classroom - The week Junior, Match, how it works £270 £151.96 £50 Total - £471.96
+QFT - Focussed Training for each teacher discussed at appraisal meetings HT Literacy Lead , PP Lead input with teacher development through staff meetings/appraisal.
+1, 2, 3, 4 Magazines and 'papers' for each KS2 classroom - The week Junior, Match, how it works £270 £151.96 £50 Total - £471.96